zdravkov/kendo-docs/api/web/editor.md

 ### value

-Gets or sets the Editor value.
+Gets or sets the editor value.

 #### Example